The Circle of Chaos

 Background: Malkavians Embrace with all the caprice one would assume from them.
 Lunatic childer come from all economic and cultural strata, though most have some sort of hard-luck story or black secret behind them that caused their sire to take note.
 Truly damaged Malkavians who are unaware of the meanings of their actions may not even be aware that they have sired childer, which makes for very difficult entry into Kindred society for these castoffs, many of whom end up among the Caitiff.

-However, there is often a method to their madness in whom they embrace...and why.
+However, there is often a method to their madness in whom they embrace.
+And why.
 Like most lunatics, there is a constant desire to be understood and to be normal (whatever that definition is).
 In their desire to be cured (while perhaps not fully aware they strive for this) Malkavians seek to embrace those who also suffer with their own mental illness, and hence accept them.
 The disturbing logic here is if they populate the Kindred with insanity, then insanity is then the norm and then by definition they themselves are no longer insane.

 Character Creation: Loner, outsider, and deviant concepts and archetypes prevail among the Malkavians, as do Mental Attributes (with an occasional Social-primary madman or Physical-primary maniac hiding among the ranks).
 Talents and Knowledges are likely most popular among Malkavians.
 Backgrounds tend to be either broad and shallow or few and deep, representing the way Malkavians make their way through unlife.
 Virtues, Humanity, and Paths often tumble quickly, usually in the wake of Willpower doing the same.